Arthrochilus apectus: Taxonomy and naming

 Arthrochilus apectus was first formally described in 2004 by David Jones from a specimen collected in the Heathlands Reserve near the tip of Cape York.
 The description was published in The Orchadian.
 The specific epithet (apectus) is from the Ancient Greek word apektos meaning "uncombed" or "unkempt".

 Distribution and habitat

-The untidy elbow orchid grows in forest on the northern part of the Cape York Peninsula.
+Untidy elbow orchid grows in forest on the northern part of the Cape York Peninsula.

 Ecology

 As with other Arthrochilus orchids, A. apectus is pollinated by male thynnid wasps of the genus Arthrothynnus although the species involved is not known.
 It also reproduces asexually by producing new tubers.